networknext/next/README.md

 <br>

-Network Next **accelerate** is a network acceleration and analytics systems for multiplayer games.
+Network Next **accelerate** is a network acceleration system for multiplayer games.

 # Run with Docker Compose